 Reach Out to Harmony Bay Wellness

 Healing from an abusive relationship requires a lot of emotional support from friends, family, and outside recourses.
 If you need help healing from an abusive relationship, reach out to Harmony Bay Wellness today.
 Our licensed therapist can help create a treatment plan and provide a healthy environment for you to heal.
-Contact Harmony Bay Wellness in Laurel Springs, NJ by calling us at 855.765.6399.
+Contact Harmony Bay Wellness in Clementon, NJ by calling us at 855.765.6399.

 For immediate help, call the domestic violence hotline at 1.800.799.SAFE.

 If you are experiencing an emergency, contact 911 immediately.

 Nguyen, Brian.
 “Eliminate That Seven Times Statistic – Break the Silence Against DomesticViolence.”
 Breakthesilencedv.Org, 15 Jan.
 2017, breakthesilencedv.org/beat-that-seven-times-statistic/.